I like Bash scripting - Scripting's my favorite (HowTo's)

 printf 'X%.0s' {1..20}

-Alternate solution, with the number of repeats in a variable :
+Alternate solutions for a variable number of repeats :

 Repeat a string :